hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### `FOObject`
 Attach the `FOObject` component to any object you want only a single instance of (Anything with a `NetworkObject` component that can't move far enough to cause a rebase)

-If you want the object anchored to a point in 3D space, set the Anchored Position to something other than 0,0,0

 > For example unique settlements or trader posts or AI that always stays within a close radius from its spawn.

 > FOObjects are just FOView's which don't get updated every time they move.

 > It ~~should be~~ is possible (and fully tested) to have scened NetworkObjects as FOObjects.

+~~If you want the object anchored to a point in 3D space, set the Anchored Position to something other than 0,0,0~~
+> NEW: See FOAnchor

+### `FOAnchor`

+Use the FOAnchor component to anchor any Transform in your world to a specific real coordinate.
+It will automatically be anchored to the real coordinate you set whenever a rebase happens on its OffsetGroup.

 # FAQ